The 10 Characteristics of a Good Leader

 We need good leaders to help guide us and make the essential large-scale decisions that keep the world moving.

 Our society is usually quick to identify a bad leader, but how can you identify a good one?
-What would most people say makes a good leader?
+What would most people say are the qualities of a good leader?

-Based upon our decades of research, we’ve found that the best leaders consistently possess certain fundamental qualities and skills:
+Based upon our decades of research and experience working with leaders at organizations around the world, we’ve found that the best leaders consistently possess certain fundamental qualities and skills.
+Here are 10 essential leadership traits.

 Integrity is an essential leadership trait for the individual and the organization.
 It’s especially important for top-level executives who are charting the organization’s course and making countless other significant decisions.
 Our research has found that integrity may actually be a potential blind spot for organizations, so make sure your organization reinforces the importance of honesty and integrity to leaders at various levels.